UPDATE: ASCVD risk factor critique

 -- there is very clear evidence that there are many individual risk factors that are associated with increased risk of a cardiovascular event.

--- In terms of medical risk factors: people with rheumatoid arthritis, psoriasis, infections associated with chronic inflammation (eg HIV, even if well-controlled; hepatitis), migraine, peripheral arterial disease, etc are all associated with about a two-fold increased risk of a cardiovascular event.
-But, even in the cases where these have been assessed on a population basis, their prevalence is low enough to not increase the community-based population risk as compared to the big four: diabetes, hypertension, smoking, and hyperlipidemia. which means that adding them to the Framingham risk model, for example, would not add significantly to these models' predictive accuracy. ie: when tested to see if they add to the risk assessment on a population basis, they don't make the cut.
+-- In terms of medical risk factors: people with rheumatoid arthritis, psoriasis, infections associated with chronic inflammation (eg HIV; even if well-controlled hepatitis), migraine, peripheral arterial disease, etc are all associated with about a two-fold increased risk of a cardiovascular event.
+But, even in the cases where these have been assessed on a population basis, their prevalence is low enough to not increase the community-based population risk as compared to the big four: diabetes, hypertension, smoking, and hyperlipidemia. this all means that adding them to the Framingham risk model, for example, would not add significantly to these models' predictive accuracy. ie: when tested to see if they add to the risk assessment on a population basis, they don't make the cut.

 -- there are a variety of "non -medical" risk factors that may be even more important than the "medical" ones, eg stress, depression, socioeconomic issues, environmental issues (eg air pollution), etc. And these are not include in the risk calculators that we use.
 See below